jbelyeu/SV-plaudit/README.md

 `-n` Numeric representation of the answer options, in order (order based on `config.json` file).
 In the example above,  the curation answers are "Supports", "Does not support", "De novo".
 If 3 reviewers gave a variant the scores "Supports", "Does not support", "De novo", respectively, the curation score resulting would be the mean of 1,0,1 or .66.

 ### Delete Project
-The `delete_project.py` script allows you to delete a project to clean up after finishing, using configuration information from the config.json file created during setup.
+The `delete_project.py` script allows you to delete a project to clean up after finishing, using configuration information from the `config.json` file.

 Usage:
 ```
-python delete_project.py
+python delete_project.py -c [config_file]
 ```

 If `-f` (full-deletion) option is not selected, you can choose to keep various resources, such as the S3 bucket containing your images and the DynamoDB tables with scoring results.
 If `-f` is selected, however, all external resources will be deleted permanently.
 The following example deletes the entire project and all related resources:
 ```
-python delete_project.py -f
+python delete_project.py -f -c [config_file]
 ```

 ### HTTPS